STOP PRESS: Recent Immigration changes

 Don’t forget if you are continuing on the same course you will also need to request your CAS statement from your faculty; completing the CAS assessment form alone is not sufficient.

 Completing the online Tier 4 (General) application form

 If you are applying by post or in person you will need to complete the Tier 4 (General) application form online.

-Please come to drop-in in Treforest between 10am-4pm Monday to Friday (closed Tuesday afternoons from 1pm) or to CA008 in the Atrium between 9.30am-1pm and 2pm-4.30pm on Mondays and Thursdays and we will assist you with this.
+Please come to drop-in in Treforest between 10am – 12pm and 2pm – 4pm Monday to Friday (closed Tuesday afternoons from 1pm) and we will assist you with this.